thewjones/mattjon.es/content/linknotes/20200424/index.md

 For me, the most profound images it has produced are the 'deep field' images.
 The 2020 'eXtreme Deep Field' image used 10 years worth of exposures of a small patch of sky (small being about the size of a pin head viewed at arms length, or one thirty-two millionth of the sky), and within this tiny patch of sky astronomers counted 5500 galaxies, each galaxy containing billions of stars.

-Scale that pinhead-sized area of the sky up 32 million times and that gives us a figure of nearly 200 billion galaxies in the observable universe, and that's at the lower end of the estimates.
+Scale that pin-sized area of the sky up 32 million times and that gives us a figure of nearly 200 billion galaxies in the observable universe, and that's at the lower end of the estimates.